logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 provider organisation.
 Some items are only collected once at the episode level, while others are collected at each *Service Contact*.

-Three business rules apply to how the *Episode of Care* concept is implemented across PHN-commissioned services:
+Four business rules apply to how the *Episode of Care* concept is implemented across PHN-commissioned services:

+- **One Intake may be associated with each episode.** An episode is not required to be associated with an Intake.

-- **One episode at a time for each client, defined at the level of the provider organisation**
+- **One episode at a time for each client, defined at the level of the provider organisation.**

   While an individual may have multiple *Episodes of Care* over the course of their illness, they may be considered as being in only one episode at any